gsheppar/Prisma-SD-WAN-Clone/README.md

 The purpose of this script is to export and import Custom Apps

 #### Features
- - ./sdwan_clone_apps.py can be used to export Custom Apps (with Global Prefixes) and also import them (moving to a new tenant)
+ - ./sdwan_clone_apps.py can be used to export Custom Apps (with Global Prefixes) and also import them for example moving to a new tenant

 #### License
 MIT